vltnnx/Tourims-Data-Project/README.md

 # Trave Destination Project
-The aim of this project is to generate a tool to assist its users to determine their next travel destination.
-At its current stage the project offers the possibility for the users to determine their travel destination based on their desired weather conditions worldwide.
+The aim of this project is to create a tool to assist its users to determine their next travel destination.
+At its current stage the project offers the possibility for the users to determine their travel destination based on the desired weather conditions worldwide.

 ## Project steps
 1. Data collection: From online sources, weather data from Meteostat library